syncfusion-content/wpf-docs/wpf/Pivot-Grid/Editing.md

 ---
 layout: post
-title: Editing the Value and Total Cells in Pivot Grid | Syncfusion
+title: Editing in WPF Pivot Grid control | Syncfusion
-description: Support to edit the value cells and total cells at run-time in pivot grid control. | WPF | Syncfusion
+description: Learn about Editing support in Syncfusion WPF Pivot Grid control and more.
 platform: wpf
 control: Pivot grid
 documentation: ug
 ---

-# Editing the Value and Total Cells in Pivot Grid
+# Editing in WPF Pivot Grid

 The pivot grid supports editing the value and total cells, and this can be achieved by using the `EnableValueEditing` property.
 While handling the editing operations, the values will be calculated automatically and its total values will be adjusted accordingly.